Asterios7/kub-fastapi/README.md

 ## Overview<a id="overview"></a>

-A fastapi app with a simple streamlit frontend with docker and kubernetes.
+A fastapi face detection application

 ## Requirements<a id="requirements"></a>